-Nyang Nyang Beach is located on the very south coast of the Bukit Peninsula in Bali.
+Nyang Nyang Beach is located on the very south coast of Bali.

-Home to the insta-famous shipwrecks Nyang Nyang Beach is one of the most popular Uluwatu beaches.
+Home to the photogenic shipwrecks, Nyang Nyang Beach is one of the most popular Uluwatu beaches.

 Once you’ve parked up, head towards the pop up stalls that will no doubt offer you a Bintang for the journey down.

 Once you reach the beginning of the trails it’s pretty straight forward from there.
 Follow the signs and head to the sound of the ocean and you can’t miss the beautiful Nyang Nyang Beach.

 It takes around twenty minutes to ‘trek’ down to the beach and you should probably wear more than just flip flops.
 The trail can be rocky or slippery depending on recent weather, but the reward at the end is definitely worth the wait!

 Book your Uluwatu Tours: Uluwatu: Top Tours & Activities